spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/handling-uploads-with-livewire-3.md

 ![Screenshot of custom property](/docs/laravel-medialibrary/v10/images/pro/extra.png)

 In your Livewire component, you can validate the custom properties like this.
-This example assumes that you have set the `name` attribute of `x-media-library-collection` to `images`.
+This example assumes that you have set the `name` attribute of `livewire:media-library` to `images`.

 ```php
 // inside the method in your Livewire component that handles the form submission